 There are around one billion 450 million cars in the world or if you prefer, roughly one car per five world inhabitants (although it rather splits like three in our developed world garages and non in many developing countries).
 Almost all these cars are powered by a combustion engine, the basic principle of which is identical to the one invented around 150 years ago.
 That resounding success is of course helped by constant developments and improvements, but even more importantly, by the fact that the fuel needed to power it has been, and continues to be, plentiful.
 Put differently, had we reached peak oil a long time ago, it’s reasonable to think that the development of alternative fuels would have started earlier.

 We’re told we should replace all our traditional cars with EV’s as quickly as possible.
 Let’s say we’re slightly less ambitious and content with 500 million EV’s as a first step.
 After all, that’s about 480 million more EV’s than are on the road today and maybe we don’t need all of those 1.45 billion cars going forward (that would actually be a fair assumption…).
 To supply batteries for that number of cars would require mining a quantity of energy minerals equivalent to about three trillion smartphone batteries.
 That’s equal to over 2,000 years of mining and production for the latter.
-And even if that through some miracles were to happen, it would still only eliminate 15% of the world’s oil consumption.
+And even if that through some miracle were to happen, it would still only eliminate 15% of the world’s oil consumption.

 We would of course in addition have to mine whatever is needed for the solar panels, windmills and electrification needs of industry that should happen in parallel.
-Of course this assumes that all the countries from which we get these metals pose no political or moral issues, and continue to happily supply us with everything we need.
+Naturally, this assumes that all the countries from which we get these metals pose no political or moral issues, and continue to happily supply us with everything we need.
 No reminder is probably needed that one of the two most important of these countries is Russia which is currently engaged in a war in Europe and actively turning eastwards and away from us.
-Another one is the Congo, where children work in mines under inhumane conditions to extract 90% of the world’s cobalt production.
+Another one is the Congo, where children work in mines under inhumane conditions to extract 70% of the world’s cobalt production.
 Lithium on the other hand mainly comes from south America, notably Bolivia, with severe consequences for the local ground water supply.

 This last example serves to highlight a crucial point of which we’ve been reminded a few times already, and will certainly be reminded of many more times this and next year: when energy gets scarce, there’s a risk of people not being able to heat their homes or industry needing to shut down because of lack of electricity, then every single politician will do what it takes to keep the lights on, be it with dirty energy and, as I suspect will increasingly happen, be it in spite of sanctions as well.
 That’s also when EV’s become more of a problem than a solution.